EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 HOW DOES KANSAS DEFINE ASSAULT?

-What Can Be Considered As A Deadly Weapon In An Assault With A Deadly Weapon Charge?
-Kansas has specifically defined in the statute what can be a deadly weapon however there is also has a lot of caselaw on different instruments in which could be used to meet the deadly weapon requirment.
+Kansas has specifically defined in the statute what can be a deadly weapon however there is also has a lot of caselaw on different instruments in which could be used to meet the deadly weapon requirement.
 Common weapons are typically going to be guns, knives, anything that an average person is going to think, “Oh well, that’s a weapon”, is usually going to be defined as a deadly weapon.
 But there have been cases that people have used shoes, clubs or something that you might not think as a deadly weapon, but if it is used in a way that it can cause serious bodily harm or injury, death or disfigurement, then it can be considered a deadly weapon.

-How Does The Degree Of Injury Affect An Assault Charge In Kansas?
 When you are talking about injury, most of the time, you are going to be talking about battery cases.
 They run hand in hand, assault and battery, because you might take a swing at someone and miss them the first time and then hit them the second time.
 You have technically committed assault and then you have later committed a battery.
-As far as the degree of harm done, there are different levels depending on the damage done to the person or the potential damage that could have been caused to that person.
+As far as the degree of harm done, there are different levels of battery, depending on the damage done to the person or the potential damage that could have been caused to that person.

 I had a gentleman one time that had a weapon in his pocket and the weapon discharged and he accidentally shot his wife.
 He had no intention of hurting his wife, but that was a reckless act that where you are not intentionally hurting somebody, but you recklessly did hurt somebody.
 In an instance like that, if you had a loaded gun in your pocket and you were intoxicated or something like that.
 Most people would deem that as reckless and a battery that occurred because of your recklessness can actually get you charged.
 Sometimes, there is not even an element of intent as far as you intended to hurt the person or intended to cause an assault or intended to cause a battery.